Bali Dogs -

 Between 2000 and 2003, Dr. Niels Peterson and his team from the Veterinary Genetics Laboratory at the University of California Davis tested the DNA of around 3,500 domestic Bali Dogs.

-Bali has two native dog breeds that are unique to the region; the Bali Dog and the highland Kintamani.
-Genetic research illustrates that the heritage of the Bali dog can be traced back to descendants from 15,000 years ago, making it the oldest dog breed known to mankind.
+Bali has two native dog breeds that are unique: the Bali Dog and the highland Kintamani.
+Genetic research illustrates that the heritage of the Bali Dog can be traced back to descendants from 12’000 years ago, making it the oldest dog breed known to mankind – older than the Australian Dingo.

-The Bali Dog itself is exceedingly genetically diverse, and presents itself in many different ear and tail types as well as a variety of colours and patterns.
+The Bali Dog itself is exceedingly genetically diverse, and presents itself in many different ear and tail types as well as a variety of colors and patterns.

-Bali Dogs make wonderful pets and are known for their loyalty, intelligence, capacity to make good guard dogs and contrary to popular opinion are able to be trained.
+Bali Dogs make wonderful pets and are known for their loyalty, intelligence, capacity to make good guard dogs and contrary to popular opinion they are trainable.
 The breed is also very adaptable to different circumstances and climates.
 Even in colder regions of the world, this tropical dog breed is able to adapt with ease.
 This broad set of genetics makes it immune to diseases and genetic disorders that are typical found among selectively bred dogs.
-They can also grow up to a maximum of
+They can also grow up to a maximum of 20 years old.

 Before plastic ever existed, these dogs played in an important role in the ecosystem.
 They would feed on organic waste and were vital to the population control of rats and mice.
 Unfortunately, after the rabies outbreak in 2008, the government has ordered mass culling of stray Bali dogs.
 As a result, rice harvests were destroyed in some areas due to an uncontrolled rat population.
 Furthermore Bali dogs also keep snakes and other unwanted wildlife out of peoples homes.